 ECON 3528: Human Resources Economics III

 Electives Four level III electives from the Economics courses or from other disciplines offered within the University, including the following (subject to availability and approval):

 This is an indicative study plan and subject to change.

-* Students who have not completed Year 12 Maths or equivalent must take Introduction to Mathematical Economics (Basic) I concurrently with Principles of Economics I in the first semester of first year.
-Students who have completed Year 12 Maths or equivalent may enrol in Introduction to Mathematical Economics (Advanced) I or another approved Economics Level I mathematics course.
+* Students who have not completed Year 12 Maths or equivalent should take Introduction to Mathematical Economics I concurrently with Principles of Economics I in the first semester of first year.
+Students who have completed Year 12 Maths or equivalent may enrol in Mathematical Economics I or another approved Economics Level I mathematics course.